yashvisrivastava25/GetSetGo-Agentic-AI/README.md

 🌩️ Deployed on IBM Cloud: Scalable, secure, and production-ready

-🧠 Model: Mistral Large
+🧠 Model: granite 3-3-8b
-The assistant is powered by Mistral Large, a high-performance open-weight language model capable of:
+The assistant is powered by granite 3-3-8b, a high-performance open-weight language model capable of:

 Multi-step reasoning